WebDAV Hosting: Compare Hosting

 No. Some hosts have copyright and resource usage concerns.
 Check your control panel to see if WebDAV or Web Disk is mentioned.

 Should I use WebDAV to store files online?

 If your host allows you to use WebDAV, it can provide a handy storage location for large files.
 But if you are a heavy user, cloud storage is probably a safer bet.
 Excessive WebDAV usage could violate your host's Terms of Service, which could result in your website being taken offline.
 Additionally, some methods of connecting to WebDAV expose your cPanel username and password, which is a security risk.

 How can I incorporate WebDAV into a website or app?

 WebDAV is an extension of HTTP, so you can use any HTTP API to add WebDAV support for your website or app.
-There are also a number of WebDAV APIs for other protocols, such as .NET and Objective-C. Of course, in order to do this you will need to ensure your server supports WebDAV.
+There are WebDAV APIs for other protocols too.

-How does WebDAV compare to cloud storage like Dropbox?
+How does WebDAV compare to cloud storage services?

 How do I view files on a WebDAV server?

 You can use your hosting control panel, various command line tools, your computer's Finder or file explorer, or a desktop application.